 Principal Investigators are kept informed of the upcoming schedule for orientation seminars.
 Additional optional lectures on topics of interest are also provided by Radiation Safety.

 Yale University has a Broad Type License from the U.S. Nuclear Regulatory Commission (NRC).
 This allows researchers at Yale to use dozens of different radionuclides.
 However, the vast majority of the radioactive material used at Yale involves low-energy beta emitters used for biomedical research.
 These include H-3, C-14 and S-35.
 A high-energy beta emitter, P-32, is also commonly used.
 In addition, I-125 which has a complex decay scheme, is routinely used by many research groups at Yale.
 See Radionuclides Handling Precautions for more information

 Generally, yes.
 The vast majority of work performed at Yale with radioactive materials can continue without modification during pregnancy.
-Once a person officially informs her employer in writing of her pregnancy using the Radioactive Material Use-Declaration of Pregnancy Form found in the Safe Use or Radioactive Material by Pregnant Personnel Policy, new dose limits apply.
+Once a person officially informs her employer in writing of her pregnancy using the Radioactive Material Use-Declaration of Pregnancy Form found in the Safe Use of Radiation by Pregnant Personnel Policy, new dose limits apply.
 A person can obtain a second film badge from Radiation Safety.
 This second badge is worn at the waist to monitor the exposure to the unborn child.

 Regulations require that the dose for the nine months of pregnancy must not exceed 500 mRem.
 Radiation Safety personnel can review your prior exposure history and your current projects that involve the use of radioactive materials or radiation producing equipment.
 This will provide an estimate of the likely exposure that may be received during the duration of pregnancy.